Can Cats Eat Peanut Butter?

 When Can Cats Eat Peanut Butter

-While many veterinary experts advise to never give your cat peanut butter, some feel that there is a specific case where it is deemed acceptable.
+While many veterinary experts advise to never give your cat peanut butter, some feel there is a specific case where it is deemed acceptable.
 When administering pills and medication, some pet owners find that the only way their cat will swallow the medicine is with a bit of peanut butter moving it along.
 In these cases, it is important to coat the pill the smallest amount of peanut butter possible and make sure that your cat has an ample amount of clean water to wash it down with.

 What Peanut Butter to Buy

-If you choose to purchase peanut butter for your cat, there are a few important things to be aware of.
+If you choose to purchase peanut butter for your cat, there are a few important factors to be aware of.
 Again, we don't recommend this, but we recognize that some of our readers may still want to test out the treat and we want to make sure they understand the additional risks involved.

 BEWARE OF XYLITOL

 With the recent anti-sugar health craze over the last few decades, many food companies removed sugar from their products and replaced it with a sugar substitute called xylitol.
 Several peanut butter brands also jumped on the sugar-free bandwagon and substituted the sugar in their product with xylitol.
 That's when tragedy struck.
 You see, xylitol is extremely toxic to animals, but pet owners had no idea.
 They also had no idea that so many companies were replacing sugar on such a regular basis.
 Countless deaths resulted during this horrible time.